 - Work the brush on the edges as there will be more emulsion build up there.

 - Power wash the emulsion on both sides.

 - Apply degreaser and thoroughly brush it into the mesh until it foams up.

 - Power wash the degreaser thoroughly to make sure all chemicals are removed.

 Apply photo emulsion remover to clean the screen.
-This is best done along with a power washer.
-A power washer has enough force to remove any remaining stuck ink.
-A pressure between 1600-1800psi seems to be the sweet spot.
+This is best executed along with a power washer.
+The power washer exerts enough force to remove any remaining, obstinate stuck ink.
+A pressure between 1600-1800psi seems to be the optimal range.

 Tip: Screens that have loose tension accumulate more ink than necessary.
-If, after power washing, the ink does not come off as easily, it could be a sign of loose tension.
-For re-tensionable screens, the solution is increasing the tension.
+If, after power washing, the ink does not wash off as easily, it could be a sign of loose tension.
+For re-tensionable screens, the solution is simply increasing the tension.

-Applying degreaser on both sides of the screen at this stage is important.
-The degreaser (if scrubbed well) will remove leftover residue.
-Failing to do this means the emulsion won’t stick well to the screen later on.
-To remove the degreaser, once again use the power washer.
+Applying degreaser on both sides of the screen at this stage is of pivotal importance.
+The degreaser, if scrubbed well, will dissolve leftover residue.
+Failing to do this means the emulsion won’t adhere well to the screen later on.
+To remove the degreaser residue, leverage the power washer once again.

-In addition to regular cleaning, you will at times have to reclaim screens.
-This is achievable through the process of dehazing.
-Reclaiming fully cleans out the screen.
+In addition to regular cleaning, there are times when you may have to reclaim screens, this can be achieved through the process of dehazing.
+Reclaiming fully cleans out the screen, it’s something like giving it a new life.
 The difference between this process and cleaning a screen is, this gives you a new stencil for new artwork to be incorporated.

 - Put your screen in water and let it soak completely (frame included).